dperezhi/DNA-Library/README.md

 ## My Project: DNA Sequence Editor

 **What will the application do & why is it of interest to me?**
 This software will allow the user to add a DNA sequence to a Sequence collection.
-The name, author, specific part (promoter, CDS, etc) will be able to be denominated by the user.
+The name, author, and specific part (promoter, CDS, etc) will be able to be denominated by the user.
 It will allow the user to add MoClo and/or BioBrick flanks to the sequence.
 It will tell the user if the input sequence contains an invalid character i.e. A, G, C, and T.
 Lastly, it will translate the DNA sequence into a protein sequence (polypeptide).